 Lexington Patriots’ Day

-A tribute to those patriots who fell on Lexington Green on the morning of
+A tribute to the Patriots who fell on Lexington Green,

 April 19, 1775